minzhang0929/deepflame-dev/README.md

 ## Features
 New in v0.5.0 (2022/10/15):
-- Add support for the parallel computation of DNN via AI acceleration infrustructures (i.e. GPU)
+- Add support for the parallel computation of DNN via single and multiple GPUs
 - Add access for utilising PyTorch

 New in v0.4.0 (2022/09/26):